 designed for teaching purposes.
 The 'safety' of the

 PSU comes from recessing the tube end-caps during operation, but

-up to 4kV to start the tube, and will then run it at about 1kV and
+up to 4kV to start the tube, and will then run it at about 1kV

-10mA.
-Note that this corresponds to about 10W, which means that
+10mA, this corresponds to about 10W, which means that

 tubes can get very hot and should only be used for short